 My travel experiences have undergone a recent shift where it is no longer about the destinations, but the people I am able to share the experiences with.
 After three beautiful weeks unveiling the beauty of Myanmar, my dearest friend Jayne agreed to join me in France to close out four months of travel and one last dose of what I call tangible magic.
-It was also a dream of hers to be in a place such as this, so a quick trip en route to Ireland felt like a perfect place to land while connecting with other people we met in our travels.
+It was also a dream of hers to see Paris, so a quick trip en route to Ireland felt like a perfect addition to our itinerary.

 What happens when you see the most beautiful city in the world in the grasps of violence and destruction?
 As a traveller, there is always the potential for danger and mishaps when exploring countries beyond your home, but we didn’t anticipate ending up in the thick of it.

 My father text me sometime in the morning, “Are you in Paris?”

 “Be very careful.
 There are major protests happening.
 The entire city is supposed to be shut down.”

 He always has an FBI report ready for places I’m going, but this one of Paris left me unphased.
 If there’s one country I feel the safest in, it’s France, and I had been anticipating this return for some time.